Ruined King: Story

-Gangplank listens to Thresh and collects many artifacts to revive Viego on the Shadow Isles.
+Gangplank aligns with Thresh and collects many artifacts in order to revive Viego on the Shadow Isles.
 Most of the artifacts belong to the Buhru people on the Serpent Isles.
 Illaoi, a Buhru Priestess, receives a vision from her goddess that she must travel to the Shadow Isles.
-As she looks for Captain Fortune, Illaoi meets Braum and Yasuo, two travellers from far-off lands, who have their own reasons to travel to the Shadow Isles: Braum seeks the life-giving waters to cure a plague in his homeland of Freljord; Yasuo was hired to protect Ahri, who has since run away from him to the Shadow Isles.
-As they travel, they found out Bilgewater was again attacked by the Black Mist from the Shadow Isles and Illaoi's temple invaded by Gangplank.
-They meet Fortune and, after some tense discussion, resolve to set sail for the Shadow Isles together.
+As she looks for Captain Fortune, Illaoi meets Braum and Yasuo, two travelers from far-off lands.
+Braum seeks the life-giving waters to cure a plague in his homeland of Freljord, while Yasuo was hired to protect Ahri, who has since run away from him to the Shadow Isles.
+As they travel, they find out Bilgewater was again attacked by the Black Mist from the Shadow Isles and Illaoi's temple was invaded by Gangplank.
+They meet Fortune and, after some tense discussion, resolve to form a party and set sail for the Shadow Isles together.

-On the way they meet Pyke the Bloodharbour Ripper, an undying murderer of mysterious origin and motivation.
-Although he normally targets pirate captains, he says that he now wishes to kill only Gangplank; although the rest of the team is wary, Illaoi says that this is the will of her goddess and allows him to join them.
+On the way they meet Pyke, the Bloodharbour Ripper, an undying murderer of mysterious origin and motivation.
+While he normally targets pirate captains, he says that he now wishes to only kill Gangplank; although the rest of the team is wary, Illaoi says that this is the will of her goddess and allows him to join them.
 As they reach the Shadow Isles, they travel through the Coastal Academy and reach the Grove.
-Maokai, a living tree who is guardian of the Grove, mistakes them for intruders and attacks - but before they can cut Maokai down, Ahri intervenes.
+Maokai, a living tree who is guardian of the Grove, mistakes them for intruders and attacks—but before they can cut Maokai down, Ahri intervenes.
 Ahri reveals that she is the last of the Vesani, a race of fox-like people who have ties to the Isles.
-She entreats the party to help Maokai purify the corruption in his roots; to do so they travel to an underwater Buhru temple, and by overcoming the trials within gain the power necessary to help Maokai.
+She entreats the party to help Maokai purify the corruption in his roots.
+By overcoming trials within an underwater Buhru temple, they gain the power necessary to help Maokai.
 In return, he clears the way deeper into the Isles and gives Braum some of what little remains of the untainted waters of life.

-Meanwhile, Gangplank has assembled enough artefacts to revive Viego.
+Meanwhile, Gangplank has assembled enough artifacts to revive Viego.
 Viego is restored, but still requires time to gather his power.
 Thresh keeps Gangplank interested by promising him Viego's throne.
-Thresh soon has a showdown with the party, who invade Thresh's dungeons and release many of the souls trapped inside: although the party is victorious, Thresh tells them that this fight was just a distraction and that his plan is already in motion.
-They rush to Gangplank and Viego, their pleas to Gangplank falling on deaf ears: attempting to take Viego's power Gangplank is himself possessed by Viego, forcing the party to fight him.
-Gangplank is defeated, but Viego remains at large and extends the Black Mist to Bilgewater, convinced (by Thresh) that the key to resurrecting Isolde is there - and that anyone in his way deserves to die for keeping him from his love.
+Thresh soon has a showdown with the party, who invade Thresh's dungeons and release many of the souls trapped inside; although defeated, Thresh tells the party that the fight was just a distraction and that his plan is already in motion.
+They rush to Gangplank and Viego, but their pleas to Gangplank falling on deaf ears.
+While attempting to take Viego's power, Gangplank is possessed by Viego, forcing the party to fight him.
+Gangplank is defeated, but Viego remains at large and extends the Black Mist to Bilgewater, convinced (by Thresh) that the key to resurrecting Isolde is there—and that anyone in his way deserves to die for keeping him from his love.